Queso Manchego vs Raclette du Valais Cheese

 Ranking

-Raclette du Valais is ranked #296 out of 377 types based on community views.
+Queso Manchego is ranked #28 out of 996 types based on community views.
+Raclette du Valais is ranked #285 out of 996 types based on community views.

 Side-by-Side Comparison Table

-Manchego Cheese Raclette du Valais Cheese
+Queso Manchego Raclette du Valais Cheese

 Country of Origin Spain Switzerland

-Specific Origin La Mancha region Canton of Valais
+Specific Origin La Mancha Region Canton Of Valais

-Certification PDO (1984)
+Certification PDO (1996) GI (2011)

 Milk Treatment Raw or pasteurized Raw

-Moisture Content 36-44%
+Moisture Content Not Specified 36-44%

 Rind Pleita and flor imprints Washed